taehwaru/Single-Finger-Gripper-for-Scooping-Object/README.md

 pip install --upgrade odrive
 ```
 if you finish Virtual Environment Settings part, Please refer to [JS-RML, Direct-Drive Gripper with Swivel Fingertips/Software/Getting started](https://github.com/JS-RML/Direct-Drive-Gripper-with-Swivel-Fingertips/tree/main?tab=readme-ov-file#getting-started) to get started.

+## Run Single-Finger Gripper for Scooping Object
+### Before running the code
+Modify GRIPPER/Spatula.py as follows.

+(1) Define the variables SN_M1, SN_M2 using the serial numbers aforementioned.

 ## Motor Manipulation
 Our end-effector uses a **Coaxial 5-bar (Diamond) Linkage**.
 The system can be controlled in two modes — either based on the linkage edge point E(xₑ, yₑ) or the fingertip point T(xₜ, yₜ), depending on the desired level of precision.
 The controller accepts the endpoint position (either E or T) and outputs the two motor commands 𝜃₁ and 𝜃₂.